simon202235/zkpool-doc/docs/ZKPool-2.0/technology/graph-based-computation-tasks-scheduling.md

 # Graph-Based Computation Tasks Scheduling
 ## ZKP Proving Task Description

-In AI, like TensorFlow, we will use graphs to describe the computation.
-In the graph, there are many operations, such as conv, pooling, and so on.
+In AI frameworks like TensorFlow, we use graphs to describe computations.
+These graphs contain various operations, such as convolution and pooling.

-In ZKP, we also have similar requirements, because:
+Similarly, in ZKP, we have comparable requirements because:

-1. For ZKVM, the continuation technology will split the big proving tasks into smaller ones.
+1. For ZKVM, continuation technology splits large proving tasks into smaller ones.
-2. The recursion/composition/aggregation technology is widely used.
+2. Recursion, composition, and aggregation technologies are widely used.

 ![Proof Composition](./images/proof%20composition.png)
 *Proof Composition (Source: Figment Capital)*

-For each zkp proving task, we can define it as a kind of operation of a computation graph.
-Each device works as a computation node to finish the part of the proving tasks.
+For each ZKP proving task, we can define it as a kind of operation within a computation graph.
+Each device acts as a computation node to complete part of the proving tasks.

 Thus, we can use a graph to describe the overall proving tasks.